The Most Underappreciated Books of 2019

 The Overdue Life of Amy Byler

 A librarian, a makeover, a vacation, and a long-overdue new chapter—what’s not to like about this book by Kelly Harms?
 You’ll love The Overdue Life of Amy Byler if you enjoy light, romantic reads anchored in self-awareness and a zest for life.
 Romantic comedy is a crowded field in the book world, which might be why this novel didn’t rise to the top immediately.
 It’s a laugh-out-loud, delicious read to add to your list if you missed it earlier this year.
-Here are some other easy, breezy reads from 2019 that you might have missed.

 The Bookish Life of Nina Hill